hangalice2156/Programming_Language_Homework/HW1_F74056328/Readme.md

 - Excute SBCL with Windows Powershell, using `sbcl --script .\<filename>.lsp`

+- The code is uploaded on [Github](https://github.com/hangalice2156), if any error occurs, you can contact me here.

 * Note that `End Of File(EOF)` in Windows can be send by `ctrl+z` instead of `ctrl+d` in Linux.

     * Also, for each EOF signal, you have to press `enter` in Windows due to "blocking IO method"